Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 ### 6.4.1 General rules for def and fn arguments
 * All values passed into a `Python def` function use *reference semantics*.
 This means the function can modify mutable objects passed into it and those changes are visible outside the function.

 * All values passed into a `Mojo def` function use *value semantics* by default.
 Compared to Python, this is an important difference: a Mojo def function receives a copy of all arguments.
 So it can modify arguments inside the function, but the changes are not visible outside the function.
+A def argument without an explicit type annotation defaults to object.

-* All values passed into a `Mojo fn` function are *immutable references* by default.
+* All values passed into a `Mojo fn` function are *immutable (read-only)references* by default.
 This means it is not a copy and the function can read the original object, but it cannot modify the object at all: this is called *borrowing*.
 The default argument convention for fn functions is *borrowed*.
 You can make this explicit by prefixing the argument's names with the word `borrowed`:

 ```py